matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Kubernetes Volume](docker_img/kubernates-volume.png "Kubernetes Volume")

-- Volumes is tied to Pod.
+- Volumes tied to Pod.
 - If Pod crashes volumes crash as well.
 - Not appropriate for storing data.